amarpanray/BRiley/ReadMe.txt

 	Installed Entity Framework with all necessary dependencies.
 	Generated models from database using a Database First approach by running scaffolding script.

-To Do:
-	Extend FindByCondition method to use queries more efficiently.
-	Use some async methods from repository for performance.
-	Is AddScoped better than AddTransient when registering services in Start.cs Add Details page for All Transactions?
-	Testing.